 We are in constant communication throughout the test process.
 Keystone has a reputation of helping customers achieve their package certifications.
 Keystone also provides the peace of mind that all of your needs will be met.
 Our competitive pricing can offer quick and accurate test results.

 Summary of ASTM D951 Water Resistance Testing Information

+This standard can be used to evaluate the ability of a container to resist deterioration caused by water.
 This particular packaging test is just one of several shipping container tests.
 It is typically combined with other tests including drop testing, inclined impact testing, vibration testing and compression testing.
 The overall goal is to ensure that contents of the shipping container effectively protect its contents during the rigors of transportation.

 The test requires at least three containers.
 The containers must be closed and sealed as they normally would be.
 The containers must also be similar to the actual containers that will be used.
 The standard does not permit the testing of a “golden unit”.
 Some of the testing will require the shipping containers to be empty.
 Other tests will require the containers to have the contents they are made to ship.

 To complete the ASTM D951 package test, the test lab needs to have the following equipment and capabilities.
 These are directly from the ASTM D951 test standard:

 - Test Room— A test room or cabinet shall be of water-resistant construction, insulated and heated when necessary so that proper temperature control can be maintained.
 The bottom shall be covered with a false floor of slats and have an outlet drain.

 - Sprays— Spray nozzles shall be of such size and so spaced that the specified intensity of spray falls uniformly distributed over the floor area.
 The spray nozzles shall be so located that the droplets are falling from gravitational force only when they strike the specimens.

 - Flow Control Valves— Flow control valves, to control the intensity of the spray, are required.